Olympus E-PL9 vs Pentax K-1 II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-PL9 and the K-1 II are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-PL9 and the Pentax K-1 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.